trampgeek/moodle-qtype_coderunner/Readme.md

 a student's code to a very large number of tests and award a mark according to how many of the test cases it can handle.
 The usual exact-match grader cannot handle these situations.
-For such cases one of the two template grading options can be used.
+For such cases the *TemplateGrader* option can be selected in the *Grader* field of the question authoring form.
+The template code then has a somewhat different role: the output from running the expanded template program is required to be a JSON string that grades the question and provides appropriate feedback.

+A template grader
+behaves in two very different ways depending on whether the template is a per-test template or a combinator template.

 ### Per-test-case template grading

-When the 'Per-test-case template grader' is selected as the grader the per-test-case template changes its role to that of a grader for a particular test case.
-The combinator template is not used and the per-test-case template is applied to each test case in turn.
-The output of the run is not passed to the grader but is taken as the grading result for the corresponding row of the result table.
-The output from the template-generated program must now be a JSON-encoded object (such as a dictionary, in Python) containing at least a 'fraction' field, which is multiplied by TEST.mark to decide how many marks the test case is awarded.
+When the template is a per-test template and a TemplateGrader is selected, the output from the program must be a JSON string that defines one row of the test results table.
+[Remember that per-test templates are expanded and run once for each test case.]
+The JSON object must contain at least a 'fraction' field, which is multiplied by TEST.mark to decide how many marks the test case is awarded.
 It should usually also contain a 'got' field, which is the value displayed in the 'Got' column of the results table.
-The other columns of the results table (testcode, stdin, expected) can also be defined by the custom grader and will be used instead of the values from the test case.
+The other columns of the results table (testcode, stdin, expected) can, if desired, also be defined by the template grader and will be used instead of the values from the test case.
 As an example, if the output of the program is the string

     {"fraction":0.5, "got": "Half the answers were right!"}